-Channel Protection Volume ("Cpv"): Provide 24 hour extended detention of the post-developed 1-year, 24-hour storm event; remaining after runoff reduction.
-The Cpv requirement does not apply when:

-Reduction of the entire Cpv is achieved by application of runoff reduction techniques or infiltration systems, or The site discharges directly to tidal waters, or fifth order or larger

-- (2) The site discharges directly to tidal waters, or fifth order or larger streams. - (iv) Overbank Flood Control Criteria ("Qp"): Requires storage to attenuate the post-development 10-year, 24-hour peak discharge rate (Qp) to predevelopment rates.
-The Qp requirement does not apply when: (1) the site discharges directly to tidal waters or fifth order or larger streams, or - (2) A downstream analysis reveals that overbank control is not required. - (v) Extreme Flood Control Criteria ("Qf"): Requires storage to attenuate the post-development 100-year, 24-hour peak discharge rate (Qf) to predevelopment rates.
-The Qf requirement does not apply when: (1) the site discharges directly to tidal waters or fifth order or larger streams, or - (2) A downstream analysis reveals that overbank control is not required.
+- Channel Protection Volume ("Cpv"): Provide 24 hour extended detention of the post-developed 1-year, 24-hour storm event; remaining after runoff reduction.
+The Cpv requirement does not apply - (1) Reduction of the entire Cpv is achieved by application of runoff reduction techniques or infiltration systems, or (2) The site discharges directly to tidal waters, or fifth order or larger - (iv) Overbank Flood Control Criteria ("Qp"): Requires storage to attenuate the post-development 10-year, 24-hour peak discharge rate (Qp) to predevelopment rates.
+The Qp requirement does not apply when: (1) the site discharges directly to tidal waters or fifth order or larger streams, or - (2) A downstream analysis reveals that overbank control is not - (v) Extreme Flood Control Criteria ("Qf"): Requires storage to attenuate the post-development 100-year, 24-hour peak discharge rate (Qf) to predevelopment rates.
+The Qf requirement does not apply when: (1) the site discharges directly to tidal waters or fifth order or larger - streams, or - (2) A downstream analysis reveals that overbank control is not required.